Examples of good brand names: Some of the most successful brand names ever

 Alphabet Logo

-Alphabet, as a holding company, plays a key role in managing an impressive array of Google’s significant endeavors, including but not limited to innovative home solutions such as Nest, healthcare projects such as Calico, and investment ventures exemplified by Google Ventures.
-The name “Alphabet” may not be as high-profile as other well-known brands, but its credibility in the corporate sphere is undeniable.
+As a holding company, Alphabet plays a key role in managing an impressive array of Google’s significant endeavors, including—but not limited to—innovative home solutions such as Nest, healthcare projects such as Calico, and investment ventures exemplified by Google Ventures.
+Although Alphabet may not be as high-profile as other well-known brands, its credibility in the corporate sphere is undeniable.

 The term “Alphabet” creates a sense of comprehensive scale and inclusiveness.
 It denotes the vast number of diverse brands that find their home under its umbrella.
 The name symbolizes the spectrum, emphasizing its versatility and possibilities.